Skip to content

 How Verification Works

-When you emit a delta, PacSpace independently verifies it and produces a cryptographic proof chain.
+When you emit a delta, PacSpace independently verifies it and produces a verifiable proof chain.

 Every delta you submit to PacSpace goes through a multi-step verification pipeline.
-The result is a cryptographic proof that your data was recorded accurately, in order, and hasn't been tampered with.
+The result is a verifiable proof that your data was recorded accurately, in order, and hasn't been tampered with.

 The Verification Pipeline